MicrosoftDocs/memdocs/sccm/apps/deploy-use/revise-and-supersede-applications.md

 2. In the **Delete Application Revision** dialog box, choose **Yes**.

 > [!IMPORTANT]
->  You can only delete the current application revision if the application is retired and contains no references.
+>  You can only delete the current application revision if the application is retired and has no references.

 ##  Application supersedence
- Application management in Configuration Manager enables you to upgrade or replace existing applications by using a supersedence relationship.
-When you supersede an application, you can specify a new deployment type to replace the deployment type of the superseded application and also configure whether to upgrade or uninstall the superseded application before the superseding application is installed.
+ Application management in Configuration Manager lets you upgrade or replace existing applications by using a supersedence relationship.
+When you supersede an application, you can specify a new deployment type to replace the deployment type of the superseded application and also decide whether to upgrade or uninstall the superseded application before the superseding application is installed.

 > [!IMPORTANT]
 >  When the option to uninstall the superseded deployment type is selected, a deployment type cannot be superseded by a deployment type that was deployed to a different collection type.
 For example, a deployment type that was deployed to a device collection cannot be superseded by a deployment type that was deployed to a user collection if the option to uninstall the superseded deployment type is selected.